caseyg/awesome/README.md

 *   [amplitude/builder-skills](https://github.com/amplitude/builder-skills) - Open-source AI skills for product managers — battle-tested by PMs at Amplitude.

+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
+Drop one into your project and let coding agents build matching UI.

 *   [emilkowalski/skill](https://github.com/emilkowalski/skill) - A skill file based on the articles written on my personal site.
 Designed for designers and engineers to help them build better user interfaces.

 *   [mfazza/agentic\_muscle\_memory](https://github.com/mfazza/agentic_muscle_memory) - Agentic Muscle Memory is a self-evolving framework enabling agents to transform repeating patterns of work into permanent, high-quality skills.
 By mimicking the human process of building muscle memory through repetition, the framework ensures that once a complex task is solved twice, it becomes a reusable, audited, and standardized capability.